 Although it might be easy to get caught up in the ramp-ant (sorry!) enthusiasm, it’s important to remember that these tasty plants are in fact quite a delicate species.
 According to this article, ramp seeds take 6 to 18 months to germinate, and the plants take 5 to 7 years to produce seeds.
 Chef Deborah Reid recently wrote an essay on the topic of over-foraging, saying: ” How many take to the woods with any sense of what is enough or when to stop?
 The current market appetite can trump the need to leave enough for others or to ensure a return next spring.”

-For this reason, foragers are advised to avoid taking small, immature or flowering plants, to take only half of each ramp clump and replant the rest, along with the rhizome, and also to scatter ramp seed on their patches in the fall, to replenish them.
+For this reason, foragers are advised to avoid taking small, immature or flowering plants, to take only one specimen from each ramp clump and replant the rest, along with the rhizome, and also to scatter ramp seed on their patches in the fall, to replenish them.

 Still looking to sink your teeth into these garlicky morsels?
 Try the seasonal menus at these Ontario restaurants, which employ foragers who ensure their ramps are harvested sustainably:

-- Bruce Wine Bar: foraging by Joel Gray
+- Bruce Wine Bar: foraging by Shaun Edmunstone

 - The Bruce Hotel: foraging by the whole Kitchen crew!